Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.feegrant.v1.MsgRevokeAllowanceResponse"></a>
+<a name="lbm.feegrant.v1.MsgRevokeFeeAllowanceResponse"></a>

-### MsgRevokeAllowanceResponse
+### MsgRevokeFeeAllowanceResponse
-MsgRevokeAllowanceResponse defines the Msg/RevokeAllowanceResponse response type.
+MsgRevokeFeeAllowanceResponse defines the Msg/RevokeAllowanceResponse response type.